File and directory paths in UNIX use the forward slash "/" to separate directory names in a path.

 # is for comments in Awk

 Actions specified in the BEGIN section will be executed before starts reading the lines from the input.
+END actions will be performed after completing the reading and processing the lines from the input.

 In the above example, it prints headline and last file for the reports.